2026 Tax Planning Blueprint for Business Owners

 Mental model: revenue − expenses = profit, and profit is what gets taxed.

 Example: $1,000,000 revenue − $600,000 expenses = $400,000 profit.
 Depending on your rates, a combined burden around one‑half of profit means ~$200,000 in taxes.
-Your exact number varies—this is why strategy matters.
+Your exact number varies.
+This is why strategy matters.

 2) Entity types change the outcome